 John received hospital care at home for two additional days.
 During that time, the team monitored his vital signs, assessed his overall health condition, drew blood for a lab test and gave him the last dose of remdesivir.
-He was discharged from the advanced care at home program on Nov.
+He was discharged from Mayo Clinic Advanced Care at Home on Nov.
 12.

 Another program benefit during the COVID-19 pandemic was that John and Joanne could remain together during his recovery.
 Visitor restrictions in the hospital would have prevented Joanne from being at John's bedside, especially as Joanne tested positive for COVID-19 a few days later.
 So far, her symptoms have been mild, and they have been able to recover together.

 The couple is looking forward to getting back into a routine after the pandemic.
 For John, that includes daily 6 a.m. coffee time with his friends, and mowing his lawn at his home and at his son's farm.
 Joanne is looking forward to altering clothes, and spending time with her 10 grandchildren and six (soon-to-be seven) great-grandchildren.